 As you follow a stock, you’ll notice the share price moves.
 The share price can change frequently based on the number of investors looking to buy or sell the stock and the number of trades that happen.

 Stocks are traded on an individual basis through the negotiation between the bid and ask prices.
 Those prices can move together with stocks of other companies as economic, political, and specific news stories affect the movement of markets in general.

-Here are some of the key players on the stock market you should get to know:
+Here are some of the key players you should know about:

 Investors are the driving force of the stock market — they’re the ones who want to buy or sell stock.
-But between those stock buyers and sellers are intermediaries, and they earn money by providing a service to investors.
-Here are the key ones:
+But between those buyers and sellers are important actors who earn money by providing a service to investors.
+Here are some key ones:

 With great power comes great responsibility.
-Stock markets are where people can invest their paychecks, their savings, their inheritance, or just their lunch money.
-So Congress has granted the authority to regulate stock markets in the US to the Securities and Exchange Commission (SEC).
-Other countries have similar regulatory and enforcement agencies, and the US has similar state-level regulation.
+Stock markets handle trillions of dollars in wealth, so Congress has granted the authority to regulate stock markets to the US Securities and Exchange Commission (SEC).
+Other countries (and states) have similar regulatory and enforcement agencies.
 These regulators have a broad mandate, and it’s focused on customers like you: